National Liberation Movement (Albania): 1942–1943 activity

-1943–1944 activity

-The Thanas Ziko Battalion (Albanian: Batalioni "Thanas Ziko"), was a partisan battalion of the Albanian National Liberation Army, founded during the Second World War.
-It was composed mainly of ethnic Greeks in Albania, inhabitants of the Greek villages of the Gjirokastër area.
-The Battalion was established in November 1943.
-In the summer of 1944 it became part of the XIX Shock Brigade of the Albanian National Liberation Army.
+1943–1944: War Crimes and purges

+After the breakdown of the Ballist-LANÇ alliance in 1943 due to the Communist’s opposition of a unified Albania (which included Kosovo and Chameria), the communist began a series of massacres to eliminate their Ballist opponents across various regions in Albania, but with notably clashes across the south during the Albanian Civil War.

+With the elimination and liquidation of anti-communist forces by late 1943, the communist continued various scorched earth tactics on peasants and villagers in 1944, which included massacres across Myzeqe, Vlorë, and Korçë areas.
+By the summer of 1944, the communists had subjugated much of central Albania and seized Tirana with British support by November 1944.
+Following Tirana’s capture, the communists began a bloody reprisal on the last anti communist forces in the Northern highlands, which included a massacre of tribesmen in Kelmend by early 1945.

 Albanian government

 After the German Winter Offensive the communist partisans regrouped, attacked the Germans and gained control of southern Albania in April 1944.
 In May a congress of the National Liberation Front was held in Përmet, during which an Anti-Fascist Council of National Liberation to act as Albania's provisional government was elected.
 Enver Hoxha became the chairman of the council's executive committee and the National Liberation Army's supreme commander.
 The communist partisans resisted a German Summer Offensive (May–June 1944) and defeated the last Balli Kombëtar forces in southern Albania by mid-summer 1944 encountering only scattered resistance from the Balli Kombëtar and Legality forces when they entered central and northern Albania by the end of July.
 On 29 November 1944 partisan forces liberated Shkodra and this is the official date of liberation of the country.
-A provisional government the communists which has been formed at Berat in October 1944, administered Albania with Enver Hoxha as prime minister up to the elections of December 1945, in which the Democratic Front (successor to the National Liberation Front) won 93% of the vote.
+A provisional government the communists which has been formed at Berat in October 1944, administered Albania with Enver Hoxha as prime minister up to the elections of December 1945, in which the Democratic Front (successor to the National Liberation Front) won 93% of the vote which was widely described as a sham election due to the lack of non-communist candidates.